operator-framework/enhancements/enhancements/image-references.md

   which any individual build system will resolve image references
 - upstream operator manifests must not be required to know how common names or referecnes change when built in a downstream pipeline
+- no prescriptive statement is made about the specific format or contents of the bundle image layer; any will be transparently supported as an output

 ## Proposal